hardtack-dev/TrackmaniaFontChanger/Readme.txt

 this program has written by  AutoHotkey Script Languge(C++)

-also THIS PROGRAM IS OPEN SOURCE or just you can decompile the program how its work( ͡° ͜ʖ ͡°)
+also THIS PROGRAM IS OPEN SOURCE you can decompile the program how its work( ͡° ͜ʖ ͡°)

 source code is also avaliable my Github ->https://github.com/HARDTACK-Dev/TrackmaniaFontChanger